 We also assigned points for gender-neutral design and naming schemes when ranking products.
 Lastly, we considered the safety features, or drawbacks, of each product.
 If an item has a relevant design that appeals to a wide range of children and encourages safe and comfortable use, then it received a higher ranking in this category.

 Although the VTech KidiZoom Smartwatch DX2 may not fit smaller wrists well, it does a good job of balancing fit and function for the heart of this age range.
 It also offers a handful of different color options and a wristband that users found comfortable and easy to use.
 The graphics are interesting and attractive for the specified age range as well.
 The VTech Care for Me Learning Carrier Toy probably does the best job of creating a gender-neutral toy that is a great size and weight for the suggested age range.

 We hope you enjoyed reading about this selection of kids' electronics as much as we enjoyed testing them.
 These products can be a great gift for a child in your life, a useful learning tool for developing minds, or a much-needed form of self-entertainment during traveling or independent playtime.
-In a world that relies heavily on electronic gadgets and ever-increasing screen time, it is important to instill a responsible and thoughtful relationship with technology at a young age.
+In a world that relies heavily on electronic gadgets and ever-increasing screen time, we find it is important to instill a responsible and thoughtful relationship with technology at a young age.
 In this way, children may learn to view, and use these devices in their most pure form: a tool for learning and development that can offer a brief mental escape when appropriate.